 Appropriately Uses Anti-Psychotic Medication

-This datapoint measures the percentage of long-term stay residents receiving antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In limited cases, high levels of antipsychotic drug use may suggest a facility is using these medications to subdue residents.
+This indicates the percent of residents given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these medications are being used only where medically required.
+In some cases, excessive reliance on these medications may indicate a facility is using these medications to subdue residents.